Skip to main content

 4. Adjust the Tone to Senior Level

 Remove emotional language.
 Senior roles require controlled confidence.
-Keep sentences structured, precise, and grounded in evidence.
+Keep your writing structured, precise, and grounded in evidence.

 See an example